-What is the Middle Commission on Higher Education?
+What is the Middle States Commission on Higher Education?

 The Commission supports it members in their quest for excellence, and provides assurance to the general public that accredited member institutions meet its standards.
 The Commission achieves its purposes through assessment, peer evaluation, consultation, information gathering and sharing, cooperation, and appropriate educational activities.
 The Commission is committed to the principles of cooperation, flexibility, openness, and responsiveness to the needs of society and the higher education community.